gbif/hp-swissnatcoll/en/how-to-publish-data.md

 3. Check that your file does not have
    - catalogNumber duplicates
    - empty scientificName or catalogNumber cells
-   - duplicated headers (field names) or un-titled columns
+   - duplicated headers (file headers) or un-titled columns
    - an unwanted space after a header

 ⚠️ There are fields that you don't need to have in your import file because they are added by DAGI automatically : _institutionCode_, _institutionID_, _collectionCode_, _collectionID_ and _datasetID_.
 These attributes are fixed by GRSciColl and GBIF.